-Many of the initial questions we receive from clients who are considering whether to request payment for damages fall into the same categories.
+Many of the initial questions we receive from clients who are considering whether to request payment for damages by going through with a national accident claim fall into the same categories.
 People want to know whether they have the right to claim, how the process works and the impact it will have on their life.
-Below, have provided answers to the most commonly asked questions about claiming compensation for medical negligence.
-If your question is not answered here, or if you want more information about your particular circumstances, call our national accident helpline for expert legal advice.
+Below, we have provided answers to the most commonly asked questions about claiming compensation for medical negligence.
+If your question is not answered here, or if you want more information about your particular circumstances, call our clinical negligence advice helpline for expert legal advice.
 It’s completely free, and you have no obligation to proceed with a claim if you decide it’s not the right choice for you.

 - Can I claim compensation?